-The implications of the Covid-19 crisis on the affairs of London Councils are being closely monitored by its officers.
-The pandemic has already had an impact on London Councils' services such as the reduction to enforcement activities, replacement of Freedom Passes and meeting room hire.
+The Covid-19 pandemic has continued to have an impact on London Councils' services during the 2020/21 financial year.
+The pandemic has led to a reduction in income from enforcement activities, replacement of Freedom Passes, tenant licences and meeting room hire.
 In addition to the income lost from the reduction of these services, there has been expenditure incurred to ensure that London Councils continues its operations and provides support to member boroughs and their constituents.
-Contractors have been asked to put in place contingency measures to maintain services.
-London Councils has taken measures to make sure that staff remain safe during this period by providing home working arrangements, signposting useful sources of information and commissioning health and safety risk assessments of the workplace.
-London Councils will continue to follow the government guidance on how to work safely during this period.
+Contractors were asked to put in place contingency measures to maintain services during the period.
+London Councils has taken measures to make sure that staff remain safe during this period by providing home working arrangements, signposting useful sources of information and holding webinars for all staff and coaching sessions for managers to promote mental wellbeing.
+Building risk assessments in accordance with government guidance on Covid-19 secure workplaces were undertaken at both London Councils sites in May 2020.
+Appropriate safety measures were introduced to allow a limited number of staff to work safely in the buildings, where necessary, in accordance with social distancing requirements.